 All applicants will be asked to fill out a short questionnaire, which gives some indication of their goals and aspirations.

 All applicants are seen by an audition panel consisting of the Principal, Course Leader, a Ballet tutor and a Jazz tutor.
 Stella Mann College looks for potential and raw talent as well as prior training.
-For Musical Theatre applicants the college looks for a key strength in singing; for Dance applicants the college expects capability or potential in two dance styles.
 Applicants are assessed according to the following criteria:

 - Singing – pitch, range, clarity, technique and interpretation.